chef/chef-web-docs/chef_master/source/api_chef_server.rst

 -----------------------------------------------------
 .. tag environment

-An environment is a way to map an organization's real-life workflow to what can be configured and managed when using Chef server.
+An environment is a way to map an organization's real-life workflow to what can be configured and managed when using Chef Infra Server.
 Every organization begins with a single environment called the ``_default`` environment, which cannot be modified (or deleted).
 Additional environments can be created to reflect each organization's patterns and workflow.
 For example, creating ``production``, ``staging``, ``testing``, and ``development`` environments.
 Generally, an environment is also associated with one (or more) cookbook versions.

 .. end_tag